luanvasconcelos/Complete-Python-Bootcamp/README.md

 5. The __Functions and Methods Homework__ needed to complete a series of problems encompassing functions and methods to solve them;
 6. The __Milestone Project 1__ asked to create a Tic Tac Toe game with the end user and display the 'board' along the players answers;
 7. The __Object Oriented Programming Homework__ required the completion of classes attributes and methods to calculate tasks for objects responses;
+8. The __OOP Challenge__ asked to create a bank related class and fill methods and attributes to compute a client's name and balance account as it makes deposits and withdraws;